tannewt/wa-law.org/bill/2021-22/sb/5195/S2/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5195-S2.xml)
 ## Section 1
-(1) The legislature finds that:
+1. The legislature finds that:

-(a) Opioid use disorder is a treatable brain disease from which people recover;
+    a.
+Opioid use disorder is a treatable brain disease from which people recover;

-(b) Individuals living with opioid use disorder are at high risk for fatal overdose;
+    b.
+Individuals living with opioid use disorder are at high risk for fatal overdose;

-(c) Overdose deaths are preventable with lifesaving opioid overdose reversal medications like naloxone;
+    c.
+Overdose deaths are preventable with lifesaving opioid overdose reversal medications like naloxone;

-(d) Just as individuals with life-threatening allergies should carry an EpiPen, individuals with opioid use disorder should carry opioid overdose reversal medication;
+    d.
+Just as individuals with life-threatening allergies should carry an EpiPen, individuals with opioid use disorder should carry opioid overdose reversal medication;

-(e) There are 53,000 individuals in Washington enrolled in apple health, Washington's medicaid program, that have a diagnosis of opioid use disorder and yet there are alarmingly few medicaid claims for opioid overdose reversal medication; and
+    e.
+There are 53,000 individuals in Washington enrolled in apple health, Washington's medicaid program, that have a diagnosis of opioid use disorder and yet there are alarmingly few medicaid claims for opioid overdose reversal medication; and

-(f) Most of the opioid overdose reversal medication distributed in Washington is currently paid for with flexible federal and state dollars and distributed in bulk, rather than appropriately billed to a patient's insurance.
+    f.
+Most of the opioid overdose reversal medication distributed in Washington is currently paid for with flexible federal and state dollars and distributed in bulk, rather than appropriately billed to a patient's insurance.
 Those finite flexible funds should instead be used for nonmedicaid eligible expenses or for opioid overdose reversal medication distributed in nonmedicaid eligible settings or to nonmedicaid eligible persons.
 The state's current methods for acquisition and distribution of opioid overdose reversal medication are not sustainable and insufficient to reach all Washingtonians living with opioid use disorder.

-(2) Therefore, it is the intent of the legislature to increase access for all individuals with opioid use disorder to opioid overdose reversal medication so that if they experience an overdose, they will have a second chance.
+2. Therefore, it is the intent of the legislature to increase access for all individuals with opioid use disorder to opioid overdose reversal medication so that if they experience an overdose, they will have a second chance.
 As long as there is breath, there is hope for recovery.

 ## Section 2
 > This section modifies existing section [70.41.480](/rcw/70_public_health_and_safety/70.041_hospital_licensing_and_regulation.md).
 Here is the [modified chapter](rcw/70_public_health_and_safety/70.041_hospital_licensing_and_regulation.md) for context.